+ABSTRACT

-ABSTRACT: The 22 February 2011 Mw 6.3 Earthquake produced a number of unique accelerograms in the city of Christchurch and the port of Lyttelton.
+The 22 February 2011 M_w 6.3 Earthquake produced a number of unique accelerograms in the city of Christchurch and the port of Lyttelton.
 Four of these records are analyzed in this paper.
 Their elastic response spectra are discussed and associated with some salient characteristics of the motions.
-Also, symmetric and asymmetric sliding of a block resting through Coulomb friction on horizontal or inclined planes, when excited at their base by these records, offer a strong indication of their "destructiveness potential" in terms of perfectlyplastic response.
+Also, symmetric and asymmetric sliding of a block resting through Coulomb friction on horizontal or inclined planes, when excited at their base by these records, offer a strong indication of their "destructiveness potential" in terms of perfectly-plastic response.
+For strongly inelastic systems the paper introduced two new spectra to serve as indices of the "destructiveness" potential of a motion: the sliding spectra for symmetric and asymmetric slippage of a rigid block.